Fox's Book of Martyrs

 Spanish and French forces, and defeated the English at the celebrated battle of

 Almanza.
-The army was then divided into two parts; the one consisting of
+The army was then divided into two parts; the

-duke of Orleans, proceeded to the conquest of Arragon.
+by the duke of Orleans, proceeded to the conquest of Arragon.

 As

-the troops drew near to the city of Arragon, the
+the troops drew near to the city of Arragon, the magistrates came to offer the

-magistrates came to offer the keys to the duke of Orleans; but he told them
+keys to the duke of Orleans; but he told them haughtily that they were rebels,

-haughtily that they were rebels, and that he would not accept the keys, for he
+and that he would not accept the keys, for he had orders to enter the city

-had orders to enter the city through a breach.
+through a breach.

 He